Skip to main content

 PropertyDescription

-deployDefines if the contract is needs to be deployed.
+deployDefines if the contract needs to be deployed.

-amountDefines how many vote credits will get each participant.
+amountDefines how many vote credits each participant will get.

 Gatekeeper

 MACI uses a "gatekeeper" contract to configure and enforce the eligibility criteria of voters who can participate in MACI polls.
-In other words, it is a way to allowlist signups to the system.
-Operators of MACI can use the gatekeeper contract to configure signup eligibility and to protect against sybil attacks in their polls.
-Please refer to the gatekeepers section for more information on the supported Gatekeepers.
+In other words, it is a way to allowlist signups to the system to protect against sybil attacks.
+Please refer to the gatekeeper page in the documentation for more information on the supported Gatekeepers.

 PropertyDescription